What is graphene?

 Typically, we like to discuss the project before providing samples.
 We want to do all we can to ensure that industries new to graphene, have a positive experience and develop new systems efficiently and at low development cost.
 The application development process is often new and demanding and requires a level of knowledge and experience exchange to get the product right.
 Therefore, our preferred business model is to engage in development agreements to maximize the efficiency of a new product development program.

-How long has General Graphene been in production?
+How long has General Graphene been a graphene producer, manufacturer and supplier?

 Our first graphene sheet came off our development equipment in 2016.
 Since then, we have continued to develop the process and equipment package.
 Our latest production machine will produce up to 200 square meters of graphene per day.